-COVID CLAIMS is a trading style of Misrepresentation Fraud Negligence Claims Limited.
+COVID CLAIMS is a trading style of MFN Claims Limited.

 COVID CLAIMS aims to deliver the highest and professional standards of services to our Clients.
 Where our own aims and objectives have not been met, have fallen short, or a Client feels the need to complain, the company will view this as an opportunity to assess its processes and procedures to help identify areas and actions that can be taken to improve the services and standards.

 Any complaint is an expression of dissatisfaction that we take very seriously and will be investigated and acted upon accordingly.
 The company’s procedures are outlined herein.

 Any complaint verbal or written will be referred to our complaints manager at the earliest opportunity or to a member of the senior management if the complaints manager is unavailable.
 We will also

 - Acknowledge the complaint in writing promptly

 - Give details in our acknowledgement letter of the Financial Ombudsman Service

 - Make contact to seek clarification on any points where necessary